How do I become a freelance writer with no experience?

 7. The Pivot to Full-time Copywriting

 After working in both news and media for seven years, it was time to pick a path rather than split time between two avenues.
-By 2023, I realized that media writing alone wasn’t fulfilling—or sustainable—for me.
+By 2023, I realized that media writing alone wasn’t fulfilling or sustainable for me.

 The constant grind of deadlines and low pay made it clear that I needed to focus on work that paid fairly and allowed me to use my skills strategically.
 So, I shifted to full-time copywriting, SEO consulting, and digital marketing for dispensaries and cannabis brands.